 Further information from the Department of Education’s website can be found here

-Applications for the School Direct programme starting in September 2017 will open on 18 October 2016.
+Applications for the School Direct programme starting in September 2018 will open in October 2017.

 Applications must be made through the UCAS website